HyperXAditya/Facemash-v2.0/README.md

 # Facemash-v2.0
-Add pictures is jpeg in the images directory
+Add pictures in jpeg format in the images directory
 A lookalike of facemash created by Mark Zuckerberg in his college days created by Aditya Raj.